sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 1: Getting Around_v2/Fundamentals 1: Getting Around.md

 This is useful to know because if you want to build something in Sigma (e.g., a dashboard, report, etc.), you’ll need a workbook, at least one page, and some data.
 Data can come from a cloud data warehouse or end-user input, but we’ll talk more about that later.

-One unique feature that may be new to users of traditional BI products is the `Input Tables`.
-This feature allows data to be captured from the user and stored in the warehouse.
+One unique feature that may be new to users of traditional BI products is the “Input Tables.” feature.
+Input Tables allow data to be captured from the user and stored in the warehouse.

 In addition, data in an Input Table can be joined via a [lookup](https://help.sigmacomputing.com/docs/add-columns-through-lookup) to other warehouse tables.